See also Award opportunities for post graduate students.

-The Department of Economics and Finance is one of four constituent departments of the University of Canterbury’s School of Business and Economics, which is one of New Zealand’s leading business schools (AACSB, AMBA, CAANZ and CFA accredited).
-The School has a strong emphasis on business innovation, enterprise and student engagement with industry, the finance and legal professions and the community at all levels.
-We have an establishment of 17 full-time Faculty, are research-focused and have a diverse representation among the faculty.
-The standard teaching load in the Department is 3 courses per year plus postgraduate supervisory responsibilities.
+The Department of Economics and Finance is one of four constituent departments of the University of Canterbury’s School of Business and Economics, which is one of New Zealand’s leading business schools (AACSB, AMBA, CAANZ and CFA and PRMIA accredited).
+The Department has an establishment of 19 full-time Faculty, is research-focused and has a strong international representation among the faculty.
 The Department and School provide a collegial environment, and academic staff have access to generous internal research funding and sabbatical leave.

 The University of Canterbury is committed to promoting a world-class learning environment through research and teaching excellence, and has a vision statement of “People Prepared to Make a Difference”.
 You will have the opportunity to work alongside members of a diverse academic community and enrich your own professional and personal development.

 For information about the range of fantastic benefits that UC offers including flexible work practices, study opportunities and generous superannuation and leave provisions, please visit us: http://www.canterbury.ac.nz/joinus

 View the full Position Description – PositionDescription_Lecturer.pdf